‘Rick And Morty’ Season 3: Release Date Update Offered, VR Game About To Launch

 It will look like a script”

-This is the latest in a string of comments about Rick and Morty Season 3 that Harmon has made in the last two months.
-At the Sundance Film Festival in January, he apologized to Rick and Morty fans for the delay.
-He gamely took responsibility for making viewers wait over a year for the Rick and Morty Season 3 release date announcement.
-“Im so sorry,” he said during an event at the YouTube pop-up space.
+This is the latest in a string of comments Harmon has made in the last two months about Rick and Morty Season 3.
+At the Sundance Film Festival in January, he apologized to fans for the delay, gamely taking responsibility for making viewers wait over a year for the Rick and Morty Season 3 release date announcement.
+“Im so sorry,” he said during an event at the YouTube pop-up space at the time.

 “I don’t have a release date for Season 3.
 It’s not that I know it and I’m not allowed to say it; it’s [Adult Swim’s] domain.
 What I will tell you is it’s late because of us, it’s late because of me.”